official-stockfish/WDL_model/Readme.md

 The model is made more accurate by not only taking the evaluation, but also the material or game move counter (`mom`) into account.
-(The model currently employed in Stockfish uses the move counter.)
+(The model currently employed in Stockfish uses the material.)
 This dependency is modeled by making the parameters `a` and `b` a function of `mom`.
 The win/draw/loss rates are now 2D functions, while `a` and `b` are replaced by 1D functions.
 For example:
 ```